 Earlier this year, Seattle police joined the growing number of departments using PREDPOL “predictive policing” software, a program that uses advanced mathematical algorithms and crime data to predict where crimes will occur down to a 500-square-foot area.
 Civil liberties advocates fear the program will begin being used on directly on individuals, although police deny the claim.

-Despite the federal government’s constant justification of throwing away civil liberties in the name of fighting terrorism, which kills less Americans than bee stings, continued NSA revelations show that the federal government’s continued surveillance system build-up is aimed at everyday Americans, not foreign Al Qaeda admittedly supported by the U.S. government in Syria.
+Despite the federal government’s constant justification of throwing away civil liberties in the name of fighting terrorism, which kills less Americans than bee stings, continued NSA revelations show that the federal government’s surveillance system build-up is aimed at everyday Americans, not foreign Al Qaeda admittedly supported by the U.S. government in Syria.